OrchidTechnologies/orchid/docs/accounts.md

 ## Balance

 The balance of the Orchid account is the amount of currency held to pay providers.
 When the account is in use, the tickets are backed by funds in the balance.
 When a ticket “wins”, the face value of the ticket is withdrawn from the user’s account balance and deposited into the provider’s account with an on-chain transaction.
-The Lottery contract governs this behavroir.
+The Lottery contract governs this behavior.

 As a practical matter, a user's balance will remain unchanged for long periods of time; this is because you can sometimes receive significant amounts of service before a payment ticket “wins”, funds are claimed, and your balance is adjusted.